The Most Overlooked Data Source Impacting Business Growth

 So your frontline teams say to customers, "Of course we can handle your data," but they know that it's going to take you a lot of all-nighters, a lot of stress, significant cost, and some potential missed deadlines to (hopefully) be able to work with the data they have.

-Imagine your company is onboarding customer data via CSVs.
-Let’s say your customer’s CSV has a field called "PO #," but your schema requires a field called "Purchase Order No." The data won't import properly due to the different schemas, and without validations someone from your team must manually transform the data before it’s ingested.
+Imagine your company is onboarding customer, vendor, or partner data via CSVs.
+Let’s say your customer’s CSV has a field called "PO #," but your schema requires a field called "Purchase Order No." The data won't import properly.
+On a partner’s CSV, you spot a field labeled DoB in the format MM/DD/YY, but it needs to be Birthdate formatted as YYYY-MM-DD.
+These different schemas create the need for validation, so someone from your team must manually transform the data before it can be ingested.

 Who manually cleans up these files?
 Your CS team?
 The customer?
 Product teams?
-How long before your eng teams get involved?
+How long before your engineering teams get involved?

-Ingesting your customer’s data represents potential points of failure that are beyond the control and scope of a data team - typically falling more into the hands of engineering as a product infrastructure problem.
+Ingesting customer, vendor, and partner data creates potential points of failure that extend beyond the control and scope of a data team - typically falling more into the hands of engineering as a product infrastructure problem.

 - The more custom scripts and glue code you write, the more people, time, and money you'll need to maintain each solution.
 You moved the problem to your dev teams.
-They’ll grapple with formatting errors, custom scripts, and maintaining APIs and building connectors.
+They’ll grapple with formatting errors, custom scripts, maintaining APIs, and building connectors.

 - Companies struggle to scale in-house customer data ingestion solutions as the company grows.
 Custom data uploaders require constant updating to handle the multiple data importing scenarios, files, and formats.
-And bespoke data pipelines take weeks to build and regular maintenance to keep data flowing smoothly.
+Bespoke data pipelines take weeks to build and regular maintenance to keep data flowing smoothly.

-- Digging through documentation is cumbersome for customers and internal teams who want to quickly upload their data.
+- Digging through documentation is cumbersome for customers and internal teams who want to upload their data quickly.
 That’s assuming you even have documentation that’s up-to-date and clearly written for customers.

-Throwing more internal resources to manually onboard customer and partner data is a losing game—the high cost isn't worth the small bump in efficiency.
-Having developers and engineers to fix bugs and wrangle messy data takes away resources for investing in new products or technology.
+Throwing more internal resources to onboard customer and partner data manually is a losing game—the high cost isn't worth the slight bump in efficiency.
+Requiring that developers and engineers fix bugs and wrangle messy data hijacks resources away from investments in new products or technology.

-In short, ingesting custom data is riddled with gnarly problems that are very difficult to solve at scale.
-Dealing with the all variety of sources, mechanisms, messiness, and ownership is no easy task.
-It requires careful cross-functional planning and resourcing to effectively solve these problems at scale.
+Ingesting customer data is riddled with gnarly problems that take considerable effort to solve at scale.
+Dealing with the various sources, mechanisms, messiness, and ownership is a challenging task.
+It requires careful cross-functional planning and resourcing to effectively solve these problems at any scale.

 In the third post, we’ll showcase how companies attempt to solve these problems and why current solutions aren’t well-suited to handle customer data ingestion.